berzinastella/eddy_analysis/README.md

 # eddy_analysis
 Examples of how to run eddy identification and visualisation with py-eddy-tracker on model data.
+If you have questions or suggestions, get in touch at stella.berzina@usys.ethz.ch

 ICON EERIE runs used in the examples.